PeriodicSeizures/ValhallaEx/README.md

 # ValhallaEx
- adds `.vs` command for use with Valhalla server.
+ Valheim mod that adds a `.vs` command for use with Valhalla server.

+ Requires BepinEx pack.

  Usage: `.vs <command> ...`